noonien/kube-http-proxy/README.md

   - path - Path on which this service is exposed.
 Defaults to "/".
   - webSocket - Enable if the service requires upgrading the HTTP conenction to a WebSocket.
 Defaults to false.
   - default - Enable if this is the default server.
 Defaults to false.
+  - targetPath - The path to proxy to.
+  - options - Additional Nginx options for the server;
+  - pathOptions - Additional Nginx options for the default path;

 **http-proxy-paths:**